Daz762/aviation-carbon/README.md

 You can also use the CLI to save the keys for you by running `carbon key --carboninterface KEY_VALUE --sharpapi KEY_VALUE`

-When using the CLI keys saved as environment variables will take precedence over keys saved in files.
+When using the CLI, keys saved as environment variables will take precedence over keys saved in files.

 ## Setup